The Incredibles: Action, Adventure, and the Suburban Dad, a True Family of Superheroes

 "The Incredibles" poster.

 Pixar cashed in on the superheroes film bonanza with this 2004 release.
-"The Incredibles," directed by Brad Bird, is one of its top efforts Somewhat incredibly (sorry, you knew I had to do that), also has the sole writing credit - meaning no re-writes, no consultation, no "send-the-script-to-our-favorite-script-doctor", nothing like that.
+"The Incredibles," directed by Brad Bird, is one of its top efforts Somewhat incredibly (sorry, you knew I had to do that), Brad Bird also has the sole writing credit - meaning no re-writes, no consultation, no "send-the-script-to-our-favorite-script-doctor", nothing like that.
 The film introduces a whole new crop of superheroes that had never appeared elsewhere, which makes this film different from virtually every other popular superhero feature.
 It's actually refreshing to see an animation film that isn't: a) based on hoary old Disney archetypes; b) created around living toys that are nothing but moving action figures to be sold to children, or c) lifted from a well-known comic-book character or modeled after a live-action film.
 Pixar at least gets points for originality with this one!

 Incredibles to the rescue!